akc2531/WhatsApp-Testing-TestCases/tests/Positive/index.md

-In the index.md files, you'll want to provide a structured overview of the test cases included in each category.
-Here's an example of what you could include in the index.md file for both positive and negative test cases:

 ### Positive Test Cases Index

 Welcome to the index of positive test cases for the WhatsApp messaging application.
 Below, you'll find a list of test cases categorized by their focus areas, ensuring a comprehensive evaluation of WhatsApp's functionality, usability, and performance.